Intro-to-HCI-Winter-2022/p4-group-3/README.md

 # Dartmouth Housing

-To see the final product, visit the link below.
+To see the final product without certain image assets, visit the link below.

 [deployed url](https://dartgo.org/dartmouth-housing)

-To run this code locally, clone the repo.
+To see the complete version, you will need to run this code locally.

+First, clone the repo.

 Then run `npm install` followed by `npm start`.

 This should result in a localhost link being generated.

+Visit the link in your browser and voila.